siriusb-nox/ONT-workshop-Oct-2023/D_DataAnalysis_WGS_BLAST.md

 Perhaps one of the most widely used applications of ONT data is the identification of organisms by alignment methods, e.g. using [BLAST](https://www.ncbi.nlm.nih.gov/books/NBK279690/).
 Blast takes as input nucleotide or aminoacid seaquences and aligns them against a database of sequences.
 This database needs to be created through one of the applications of blast, `makeblastdb`.
 The alingment (search) is then conducted (depending on the input data) by `blastn`, `blastp`, or `magicblast`.

 ### ACTIVITY:
-To find out which proportion of the ONT data does correspond to _Artocarpus_ DNA, in the following exercise, we will query our ONT reads against the reference nuclear genome of _Artocarpus heterophyllus_.
+To find out which proportion of the ONT data does correspond to _Artocarpus_ DNA, in the following exercise, we will query our ONT reads against the reference nuclear genome of _Artocarpus heterophyllus_. **NB: The files needed to run this section of the workshop are available in the folder [NGSdat](https://github.com/siriusb-nox/Taller-Oxford-Nanopore-Dec-2022/tree/main/NGSdat) of this repository.
+Also, please download the files available from this google [folder](https://drive.google.com/drive/folders/1zTgYw0CjRzhMqDqoMHpDEdq21G8P1ARv?usp=share_link).**

 To this end, you will:

 1. Download the reference genome of _A. heterophyllus_ from the NCBI webpage (available [here:](https://www.ncbi.nlm.nih.gov/datasets/genome/GCA_025403435.1/)).
 2. Construct locally a blast database from this reference genome.
 The basic command is: